 Automated architecture search with deep learning

 We study various topics in learning methods to solve problems in data used for training, such as noisy labels or biases.
-We also aim to improve the utilization of neural networks in real life, by knowledge distillation, network pruning, and continual learning.
+We also aim to improve the utilization of neural networks in real life through trustworthy ML, domain adaptation, and continual learning.

 Utilizing negative ground truth for robustness to noisy-labeled data (Negative Learning)